AlfrescoArchive/acs-deployment-aws/README.md

 **Note:** With S3 in AWS Console you can create the `<key_prefix>` when creating a folder.

-To simplify the upload, we created a helper script named **uploadHelper.sh**, which only works with Mac or Linux.
-For Windows, upload those files manually.
+To simplify the upload, we created a helper script named **uploadHelper.sh**.
 Initiate the upload by following the instructions below:
 1) Open a terminal and change directory to the cloned repository.
 2) ```chmod +x uploadHelper.sh```
 3) ```./uploadHelper.sh <bucket_name> <key_prefix>```.
 This will upload the files to S3.